Hello, work! POPEYE Issue 863

 POPEYE magazine Founded: 1976 Type: Monthly (on sale from the 10th of every month) Readership: ages 25 to 35 – and anyone who thinks of himself as a city boy Topics: fashion, food, outdoor activities, travel and life in our favorite cities New York, Paris, London and Tokyo

-Your life, I mean how you live and also view it, may be linked to how the word “work” sounds to you.
-It could give a positive sense to someone but on the other hand, might bring unpleasant thoughts to another one.
-Nevertheless, the most important is that the way to perceive it could be changed up to you.
-This issue is for those who start working soon, who feel something isn’t right about their current job, and who are even at a loss what to pursue.
+Your life, and by this I mean how you live and also view it, may be linked to how the word “work” sounds to you.
+It could give positive vibes to one person, but on the other hand, might bring unpleasant thoughts to someone else.
+Nevertheless, the most important thing is that the way to perceive it, and how you can alter the perception if it’s a negative one.
+This issue is for those who are rookies in the workplace, who feel something isn’t right about their current job, and who are even at a loss as to what to pursue in order to make a change for the future.
 It’s time to think about what you really want to do.